praveencrypty/Game-Development-Resource-Collection-2025/README.md

 A curated and comprehensive list of high-quality, free, and open-source software, tools, and asset libraries covering every stage of the game development pipeline—from concept to advanced AI and physics.

-**free and open-source software, tools, books, and learning resources** covering every stage of the professional game development pipeline.
+**Free and open-source software, tools, books, and learning resources** covering every stage of the professional game development pipeline.

 ## Welcome to the Free Game Dev Toolkit!